 I couldn’t help thinking that if this was a Scandinavian island it would be a strong and thriving place – somewhere invested in, supported, and nurtured as a legitimate settlement.
 Who knows, someone might even have proposed a bridge or tunnel to provide a fixed link.

-There was in fact a good harbour built in the 1950s, and the island – although never enjoying mains electricity or water – was eventually connected to the telephone network.
+As I’ve mentioned already, there was a good harbour built in the 1950s and the island – although never enjoying mains electricity or water – was eventually connected to the telephone network.
 But like so many of the interventions, it was too little too late.
 It seems that what to do with Stroma was a matter of much head scratching and very little effective decision making from the local authorities.
 Linda, who was a part of my group, dug up some fascinating old articles in preparation for the trip that reported on the various whacky and increasingly desperate ideas that had been knocked around, none of them ever implemented (in some cases perhaps thankfully so).

 As it was, the island suffered on two fronts from poor local government support and the harsh environmental conditions.
 It is, after all, low lying, in one of the most notoriously rough stretches of water, and with a history of being cut off often for weeks at a time.